-Treatment is to reduce sensitivity of the androgen receptor by reducing inflammation.
-You can do that by: 1) Not smoking, 2) Avoiding inflammatory foods such as sugar, wheat, and dairy products, 3) Eating anti-inflammatory vegetables (phytonutrients improve female hair loss), 4) Reestablishing healthy intestinal bacteria, 5) Supplementing with the anti-inflammatory mineral zinc, and 6) Optimising progesterone, because progesterone has a natural anti-androgen effect.
+Treatment of inflammatory hypersensitivity of the androgen receptor is to reduce chronic inflammation by 1) Not smoking, 2) Avoiding inflammatory foods such as sugar, wheat, and dairy products, 3) Eating anti-inflammatory vegetables (phytonutrients improve female hair loss), 4) Reestablishing healthy intestinal bacteria, 5) Supplementing with the anti-inflammatory mineral zinc, and 6) Optimising progesterone, because progesterone has a natural anti-androgen effect.

 Your adrenal glands make about 50 percent of your total androgens.
-You can estimate how much androgen is coming from your adrenal glands by measuring a hormone called dehydroepiandrosterone sulfate (DHEA-S) on blood test.
+You can estimate how much androgen is coming from your adrenal glands by measuring a hormone called dehydroepiandrosterone sulfate (DHEA-S) on a blood test.
 If only DHEA-S is elevated, but testosterone and androstenedione are normal, then you have predominantly adrenal androgen excess.
 If you have DHEA-S, testosterone, and androstenedione are all elevated, then you have ovarian androgen excess (discussed below).

 One cause of adrenal androgen excess is a relatively common genetic condition called non-classic (or late-onset) congenital adrenal hyperplasia (NCAH).
 It accounts for up to 9 percent of cases of androgen excess and is often misdiagnosed as PCOS.
 The test is 17-OH progesterone followed by genetic testing.

 Treatment of congenital adrenal hyperplasia is low dose hydrocortisone to down-regulate adrenal androgen production.
 Interestingly, low-dose hydrocortisone was also historically used to treat PCOS and is still used by some doctors today.